aditimayareddy/AMR-PBER/GA/GA22PRIM/README.txt

 Characters 2 and 3 are the year of the election.*
 Characters 4-6 represent the office type (see list below).
 Character 7 represents the party of the candidate.
-Characters 8-10 are the first three letters of the candidate's last name.**
+Characters 8-10 are the first three letters of the candidate's last name.

 *To fit within the GIS 10 character limit for field names, the naming convention is slightly different for the State Legislature, Public Service Commissioners and US House of Representatives.
 All fields are listed below with definitions.

-** In instances where candidates in a given race have last names that start with the same three letters, the first letter of the last name, followed by the first two letters of the first name are used.

 Office Codes Used:
 AGR - Commissioner of Agriculture